AVP4000/LAB-pet-adoption/instructions.md

 ## Requirements - Part 1: Describing Data

 As a user, I want to see a listing of all available pets.
 Each pet should have a card that has all this data:
-- id
+- id  // integer
-- image
+- image // string
-- name
+- name // string
-- color
+- color // string
-- specialSkill
+- specialSkill // string
-- typeOfPet
+- typeOfPet // string

+Table pet {
+  id number [pk]
+  image string
+  name string
+  color string
+  specialSkill string
+  typeOfPet string
+  favorite boolean
+}

 Navigate to [dbDiagram.io](https://dbDiagram.io) and create an entity for these properties.